 - the public.

-Australia’s SAR system is based on collaboration, cooperation and the concept of operational coordination by the authority best placed to do so.
+With a number of parties involved in SAR response across eight states and territories, Australia’s SAR system is based on collaboration, cooperation and the concept of operational coordination by the authority best placed to do so.

 - Australian Maritime Safety Authority (AMSA)